Plug-in hybrid cars are often delivered with a plug that fits into a regular 220/230V socket. But charging through a regular outlet often is not safe.

 Do you not want to settle the charging costs with your employer?
 Then a mobile home charger will also suit your needs.
 You can safely charge the car because the charging current can be adjusted, and the charger stops when the car is fully charged.
 A mobile charger is also useful for traveling or vacation.
 The costs are around €400.
 Please note: never connect a hybrid or electric car to an ungrounded outlet.

-If you do want to settle costs with your employer we recommend to choose a charging station in combination with a back office.
+If you do want to settle costs with your employer we recommend to choose a charging station in combination with the eMobility platform.
 See the options for charging stations including the prices for hybrid cars here.

 If you have any questions?
 Feel free to Contact us!